git-user44/hexapod/README.md

 4) The program here is just a sample of how to talk the server.

-5) What you should be reading is the protocol.rtf file.
+5) What you should be reading is the protocol.txt file.

 ## Enjoy.